theRAPTLab/gsgo/docs/00-dev-log.md

 * [ ] prop - can it handle objref assignments?
 * [ ] dbgOut, dbgStack - better way to implement output limits?

+## FEB 11-12 THU/FRI - Documenting Compiler

+Spent a couple of days figuring out how to document it using Typora+Mermaid, billed for half the time because was experimenting with Mermaid diagram generation. **New file is `tech-compiler-internals.md`**

+Next up: INPUT STREAM RESUME...try to get to it over the weekend, then we can start writing more interesting Features.

+## FEB 15 MON - Message System and I/O work through

+I'm creating a new "MessageStream" class to figure out how this might work.
+I want:

+* [ ] all the registered messages with parameters in one place in new `MessageStream` class
+* [ ] use `MessageStream` to send all possible messages to server instead of `Messager` class
+* [ ] handles URSYS **messages** and URSYS **device addressing**/netlist stuff and

+I'm not clear on what this will look like.
+But i

 ---

 **ADDITIONAL THINGS TO IMPLEMENT**